Intelligent-AWE/DeepHealth/README.md

 # DeepHealth

+Welcome to DeepHealth, a learning-based instant predictive maintenance framework, created for open-source dataset in a paper accepted by IEEE Transactions on Industrial Informatics.

 ## AWE Dataset

 The AWE dataset contains 7 files, "Normal", "Fault-1", "Fault-2", "Fault-3", "Fault-4", "Fault-5" respectively represent six classes of health conditions, and "Label" represents the corresponding labels for each health condition.
 Each data file is composed of 1000×4000 sampling points of vibration signals, where 1000 denote the data acquisition duration (i.e., 1000 seconds) and 4000 denote the sampling frequency.